ENG517/Github-Docs-G3/content/desktop/making-changes-in-a-branch/pushing-changes-to-github-from-github-desktop.md

-2. Optionally, click **Preview Pull Request** to open a preview dialog where you can review your changes before creating a pull request.
+2. Optionally, click **Preview Pull Request** in GitHub to open a preview dialog where you can review the changes you pushed before creating a pull request to merge those changes into the main branch of the repository.
 For more information, see "[AUTOTITLE](/desktop/working-with-your-remote-repository-on-github-or-github-enterprise/creating-an-issue-or-pull-request-from-github-desktop)."

    ![Screenshot of the "No local changes" view.
 A button, labeled "Preview Pull Request", is highlighted with an orange outline.](/assets/images/help/desktop/mac-preview-pull-request.png)